Sewer Replacement In Lake Zurich

-- The drain-waste vent is attached at the building drain’s lowest point.
+- The drain-waste-vent is attached to the building drain’s lowest point.
 It rises inside a wall up and out of the roof.
 Water is removed from the building through the building drain and is taken to the sewer main.

 How Do We Know Your Vent Stack Needs Repair or Replacement?

 Determining if the vent stack needs replacing is the easy part – you look to see if your drains are gurgling or emitting sewer gas odors.
 The tough part is the repair/replacement process.

 Even if you are the most experienced do-it-yourselfer, you should still hire a professional to do this job.
 Unsupported cast iron stack pipes can come tumbling down if they are not cut with proper supports.

 Service weigh cast iron can be difficult to penetrate if you don’t have the correct tools and equipment.
 Another problem you could run into is incorrectly putting together drain and vent piping.
 If not done right, it can cause damage to the existing piping system and cause gurgling or bobbling in fixture drains, improper trap function, or clogging.

 Don’t leave it to chance – hire the experts here at Lake Cook Plumbing to take care of your sewer and/or vent stack replacement.